How to SalesForce

 1. Start Salesforce: Enter your Salesforce credentials.

-2. Find the Extension symbol: Look in your browser’s toolbar for the Salesforce Inspector symbol.
+2. Find the extension symbol: Look in your browser’s toolbar for the Salesforce Inspector symbol.

 3. Start the Extension: To access Salesforce Inspector, click the icon.